[Analysis] EU has no 'magic bullet' against US Iran sanctions

 'Major problem'

-In her 2016 report, Berger concluded that the only answer to US extraterritorial sanctions would be to sanctions US companies the same way.
+In her 2016 report, Berger concluded that the only answer to US extraterritorial sanctions would be to sanction US companies the same way.

 "But in the case of Iran, it would be impossible because US companies will now stop doing business there," she noted.